danielbalagula/plainview-class/README.md

 - editing previous arguments and keeping a version history of arguments
 - implement search box
 - implement filters for queries
-- make buttons for response types look better
+- ~~make buttons for response types look better~~ Altered: responses won't be happening with one field on the right side
 - style selected/unselected nodes better
 - implement max/min zoom
 - implement tags (possibly?)
-- add a meta data structure in db that holds things like arguments that cite, etc.
+- ~~add a meta data structure in db that holds things like arguments that cite, etc.~~ Completed 10/22/2016
 - Look into potential usability of: http://cpettitt.github.io/project/dagre-d3/latest/demo/clusters.html
-- Get Handlebars to work on server and client sides instead of using two different templating engines
+- ~~Get Handlebars to work on server and client sides instead of using two different templating engines~~ Altered: not necessary because there isn't a redundance of client-slide templating libaries
 - Implement Require.js: http://requirejs.org/docs/start.html
-- Figure out best place to put resposneTemplate
+- Figure out best place to put responseTemplate
 - A better way to getting relationship types when drawing nodes
+- ~~Fix adding response when zoomed~~ Completed 10/24/2016
+- Redo title finding to make it filter-based and use /responses with req.body.filter to specify titles

 ##Mottos:
 - Test all possible solutions, no matter how cryptic the code